Can a Co-Signer or Guarantor Help You Get a Mortgage in New York?

 When Should You Use a Co-signer or a Guarantor?

-Co-signers or co-borrowers really are not out of the norm as many married couples go into buying a house together and automatically become co-borrowers.
+Co-signers or co-borrowers are not out of the norm, as many married couples go into buying a house together and automatically become co-borrowers.

 Not as common are co-applicants and guarantors.

-The single biggest reason why people combine forces with a co-signer is upping their chance of being approved for a mortgage.
+People combine forces with a co-signer to increase their chances of being approved for a mortgage.

 There are a couple of scenarios that might help a home buyer in need of a mortgage.

-If you have weak credit and/or financial profile; are just starting a career; and/or have a low down payment—or none, applying for a mortgage with a co-signer or co-applicant can be very helpful.
+If you have a weak credit and financial profile, are just starting a career, and have a low down payment—or none, applying for a mortgage with a co-signer or co-applicant can be very helpful.

 Poor or no credit

-A guarantor mortgage best suits applicants with a low deposit—or no deposit; someone with a week credit score or no credit profile; and/or a borrower who seems like they can’t afford the property on their own.
+A guarantor mortgage best suits applicants with a low deposit—or no guarantee, someone with a weak credit score or no credit profile, and a borrower who seems like they can't afford the property on their own.

-We should assume if you are using a guarantor that their credit is good or excellent as if it is not, it defeats the purpose of using a guarantor.
+We should assume that if you are using a guarantor, their credit is good or excellent; if it is not, it defeats the purpose of using a guarantor.

 Your guarantor's strong credit should override your poor one.